About The Good Dog Foundation

 Dogs and their handlers must undergo annual assessments regarding their fitness for therapy dog service and must meet stringent criteria to re-certify as Good Dog teams.
 This allows Good Dog to ensure that only teams of the highest-quality continue to visit facilities as Good Dogs.
 Currently, Good Dog works with over 1,100 therapy dog teams and works with numerous Good Dog trainers to meet the increasing demand to train therapy dog teams.
 To find out more about becoming a volunteer, click here.

 Good Dog works with hundreds of facilities to place its volunteer teams in facilities that cater to teams’ strengths and abilities.
-Good Dog staff members coordinate therapy dog services with these partner sites.
-Trainers always accompany new therapy teams to their first visits, and are present at a majority of facility visits.
+Good Dog staff members coordinate therapy dog services with these partner sites, and trainers always accompany new therapy teams to their first visits.

 Research and Awareness

 Good Dog advances research about the human-animal bond and promotes public awareness about therapy dog services through presentations, events and media outlets.
 Good Dog partnered with Pfizer Animal Health, the Pfizer Foundation, and Continuum Cancer Centers of New York to conduct research on the clinical benefits of therapy dog service as an element in the treatment of cancer patients.
-This recently completed study will be published in a peer-reviewed journal shortly.
+This completed study was recently published, and can be found here.